wee-slack/wee-slack/docs/Commands.md

 ### reply

 ```
-/reply <count/message_id> <text>
+/reply [-alsochannel] [<count/message_id>] <message>
 ```

+When in a channel buffer:
+/reply [-alsochannel] <count/message_id> <message>
 Reply in a thread on the message.
 Specify either the message id or a count upwards to the message from the last message.

+When in a thread buffer:
+/reply [-alsochannel] <message>
+Reply to the current thread.
+This can be used to send the reply to the rest of the channel.

+In either case, -alsochannel also sends the reply to the parent channel.

 ### showmuted